AniketChitre/ComputationalOptimization/README.md

-# Design of Computational Optimization Algorithms
+# Design of Computational Optimisation Algorithms
 ### About Me and Project Scope

-Final-year MEng Chemical Engineering undergraduate at Imperial College London interested in optimization and machine learning.
-Working under the supervision of Dr Antonio Del Rio Chanona on this side-project to introduce myself to Python programming and further explore optimization, especially computational techniques.
+Final-year MEng Chemical Engineering undergraduate at Imperial College London working on this side-project under the supervision of Dr Antonio Del Rio Chanona during Oct-Dec 2019.
+The purpose of this project is to introduce myself to Python programming and explore various computational optimisation technqiues.
+The following algorithms have been coded: Simulated Annealing, Gradient Descent, Adam, BFGS and Dynamic Optimisation.
+My repository is broken down into different "milestones" representing the chronological order in which this work develops.
+Some basic background and discussion can be found in this ReadMe complementing the attached Python files.

-Objective is to have weekly project goals exploring new ideas in the field.

-## Week 1
+## Milestone 1

 Goal to code two local search algorithms in 2d:
 - Simulated annealing